 Unfortunately, the world of hip hop is far from equal.
 According to a Guardian article the pay gap between women and men rappers is more accurately described as a Chasm, it’s massive.
 The few female rappers who have achieved international recognition are indeed talented, but one could argue that they conformed to sexualised media demands (specifically by wearing very little while performing) to become internationally marketable.
 The female rappers with less revealing style must battle for recognition at every stage of their career.
 This is not just our opinion, it’s a fact, and serves as a reminder of wider women’s issues.
 It is time to replace the notion that ‘sex sells’, removing the need for talented artists to wear objectified outfits to gain fame, while our children watch in awe and replicate what they see.
 It is our mission is to help level the industry and break the barriers facing women artists.

 Janet’s current keynote speeches and training programs have unleashed 1000s of suppressed conversations over the past 5 years, resulting in better team collaboration and increasing productivity.
-She is also a rapper (albeit an amateur middle-aged white mum rapper) and writes lyrics to help her deal with everyday stress.
+She is also a rapper (albeit an amateur middle-aged mum rapper) and writes lyrics to help her deal with everyday stress.
 Mrs. Taras says: “Our silence has consequences, some of which could be very harmful to ourselves and our business.
 We need to speak up more often, respectfully, in a way that people will listen”.
-Janet has inspired women from all different kinds of companies and industries pharmaceuticals, Beauty and insurance.
+Janet has inspired women from all different kinds of companies and industries Merck pharmaceuticals to Prudential insurance.

 PLEASE CONTACT US FOR MORE DETAILS